xhinini/Reasoning-LLMs/README.md

 - **models/**
   - The scripts for running reasoning models.
 - **eval/**
-  - Evaluation scripts for reasoning quality (efficiency, logical correctness, completeness), stability analysis, and correctness correlations.
+  - Evaluation scripts for reasoning quality, stability analysis, and correctness correlations.
 - **examples/**
   - Curated example tasks and reasoning traces for quick inspection.
 - **model_outputs/**